 Bonzo" was not the only topical song on Animal Boy; Dee Dee's "Love Kills" is a cautionary tale of heroin abuse, inspired by his friendship with Sid Vicious and Nancy Spungen.
 Dee Dee apparently wrote this track hoping to get a slot on the soundtrack to Alex Cox's 1986 Sid and Nancy movie, but it didn't make the cut.
 Ironically, in spite of the track's anti-drug message, heroin abuse would claim Dee Dee's life in 2002

-Meanwhile, the album's closing ballad "Something To Believe In" was accompanied by a music video that sarcastically parodied the "We Are the World" style charity records, which were in vogue at the time.
-The video for "Something to Believe In" was a hoot, presented as a mock pledge drive for "Hands Across Your Face," a charity which would of course, benefit "Ramones Aid."
+> Meanwhile, the album's plaintive ballad "Something To Believe In" was accompanied by a music video that sarcastically parodied the "We Are the World" style charity records which were in vogue at the time.
+The video is presented as a mock pledge drive for "Hands Across Your Face," a charity which would, of course, benefit "Ramones Aid."
 A wide variety of the band's friends make cameos in the video, including Weird Al Yankovic (who deadpans, "This is Debby Boone, urging you to give till it hurts..."), Toni Basil, Ted Nugent, actress Mary Woronov, and members of Spinal Tap, Sparks, the B-52s, and more.

-"Something to Believe In
+> "Something to Believe In